00Hammers/Cocktail-archive/README.md

 Objectives of the project:
 * getting pratical with **SQLite** on Python
 * having an easy-to-use recipe collection of cocktail
-* getting a first grasp on mobile development
+* getting a first grasp on mobile development on Android Studio in Kotlin

 App features:
 * cocktail database
 * drink search by name, by liquor or by time of the day
+* full recipe will be displayd